Examples

 • HSM == Hardware Security Module / Smartcard

-2. A functioning CA needs a CA Certificate signed by unique Private Key (on protected HSM or software generated)
+2. A functioning CA needs a CA Certificate signed by a unique Private Key (stored on a protected HSM or generated via software).

-If no Smartcard / SmartcardContainer reference will be given, the Private Key used for the CA certificate will be generated by OpenSSL (marked optional in the diagram).
+If no Smartcard / SmartcardContainer reference is provided, the Private Key used for the CA certificate will be generated by OpenSSL (marked optional in the diagram).

 Note

-A CA also can be setup in a hierarchical way (chain), this is called Intermediate CA. Our example only covers root CA processing without chaining.
+A CA can also be set up hierarchically (chain).
+This is called an Intermediate CA. Our example only covers root CA processing without chaining.

 image - microesb example2, relations server

-When a Server Certificate will be generated, a CA Certificate and its Private Key are required to guarantee that the Server Certifiate has been issued by the correct CA.
+When a Server Certificate is generated, a CA Certificate and its Private Key are required to ensure that the Server Certificate is issued by the correct CA.

-To run a TLS based server the Server Certificate (including Public Key), the Server Certificates Private Key and the CA Cert or CA Cert Chain (if Intermediate CA) is required.
+To run a TLS-based server, the following components are needed: - The Server Certificate (including the Public Key) - The Server Certificate’s Private Key - The CA Certificate or CA Certificate Chain (if Intermediate CA is used)

 Note

-A Certificates X.509 v3 Extension(s) (OIDs) define the exact Certificates usage (e.g. Email Encryption, Transport Layer Encryption or similar).
+The X.509 v3 Extensions (OIDs) of a certificate define its exact usage (e.g., Email Encryption, Transport Layer Encryption, etc.).

 image - microesb example2, relations client

-To generate a Client Certificate, additionally to the CA Certificate and its Private Key the relevant Server Certificate and its Private Key is required.
+To generate a Client Certificate, in addition to the CA Certificate and its Private Key, the relevant Server Certificate and its Private Key are also required.

 2.4.
 Service Workflow

-For all Certificate Types it will be checked, if a Smartcard reference has been provided.
-If yes, the keypair will be generated on card, if not the Private Key will be generated by openssl.
+For all Certificate Types, the workflow checks if a Smartcard reference is provided: - If yes, the keypair is generated on the card. - If no, the Private Key is generated using OpenSSL.

-If a Smartcard is referenced inside Service Call Metadata, related data will be selected from database.
+If a Smartcard is referenced in the Service Call Metadata, related data is selected from the database.
+After successful Certificate Generation, relevant data is stored in the database.

 Note

-To emphasize the presentation of the workflow only dummy routines / methods and print() statements have been used for illustration.
+To emphasize the workflow presentation, only dummy routines/methods and print() statements have been used for illustration.

 2.5.
 Implementation